Felix-Paetsch/stoff/Short List of Todos.md

     - Sequential stage
     - push stages
 - Move stages to a new directory (getting rid of pattern-relatedness)

 - Stage Debug utilities
+  - enter/exit/call

-- first call on_exit and then (potentially) finish
+- first call on_exit and then (potentially) finish [for sequential stages]
+- build parallel stage (?)

 [methods(ish)]
 - adding stages